 Property taxes for owners in Marbella

+First of all, you’ve got the wealth tax, only applied to properties that are purchased above €700,000 per person.
+What does that mean?
 Let’s say it’s a property of 1,5 million, but there are two owners.
-So, from the 1.5 million you deduct 1.4 million and only 100.000 are applied with the wealth tax.
-The same situation if it’s a 300000 – there’s no wealth tax.
+So, from the 1.5 million you deduct 1.4 million and only 100.000 are subject to the wealth tax.
+For example if it’s a 300.000 – there’s no wealth tax.

 View this post on Instagram